Legion of Super-Pets

-The Legion of Super-Pets is a fictional team of superhero pets in the DC Universe.
+The Legion of Super-Pets is a team of superhero pets appearing in American comic books published by DC Comics.
 The original membership included Krypto, Streaky the Supercat, Beppo, and Comet, with the shape-shifting alien Proty II later joining.
 The team first appeared in Adventure Comics #293 (February 1962), although all of the members except for Comet had appeared individually in earlier issues.
 The group was removed from mainstream DC Comics continuity in 1986, but a new version appeared in mainstream comics in 2017.

 The crossover series DC One Million in 1998 indicated that, in the 853rd century, a version of the team operates called the Justice Legion of Super-Zoomorphs.
 A follow-up story revealed that the universe of the 853rd century is protected by many teams representing the Legion of Super-Familiars, all of which are overseen by the Legion of Executive Familiars.